alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 #### Addressing resource attributes

-In the above examples, we have created a list of IAM users.
+In the above examples, I created a list of IAM users.
 The attributes of those users can be addressed using the notation `"${TYPE.NAME.INDEX.ATTRIBUTE}"`.
 For example:

 ```js
 output "bills_arn" {